Formal Verification of Minimax Algorithms: Conclusions

 \section{Conclusions}

-This work illustrates the potential of formal verification in reasoning about correctness properties of game tree search algorithms, particularly when optimizations such as transposition tables are involved.
+This work illustrates the value of formal verification in reasoning about correctness properties of game tree search algorithms, particularly when optimizations such as transposition tables are employed.

-Our main contribution is a general and intuitive witness-based correctness criterion, suitable for verifying depth-limited search algorithms with or without alpha-beta pruning.
-We showed that this criterion is sufficient to prove the correctness of the \textsc{NegamaxTTW} algorithm, but not of a variant by Marsland~\cite{Marsland86}, highlighting how small algorithmic changes can invalidate formal correctness arguments.
-These results demonstrate the importance of precise semantics in verifying optimized search techniques.
-More broadly, our work showcases Dafny’s suitability for verifying recursive, stateful algorithms with complex invariants, as commonly found in AI for games.
+Our primary contribution is a general and intuitive witness-based correctness criterion for depth-limited search using transposition tables, applicable both with and without alpha-beta pruning.
+We demonstrate that the proposed criterion can be used to verify a variant found on Wikipedia (which we call \textsc{NegamaxTTW}), whereas it does not hold for a closely related variant by Marsland~\cite{Marsland86} (\textsc{NegamaxTTM}).
+This contrast highlights how subtle algorithmic differences can invalidate seemingly plausible correctness arguments, underscoring the necessity of precise semantic models when verifying optimized search techniques.
+More broadly, our work illustrates Dafny’s suitability for verifying recursive, stateful algorithms with nontrivial invariants, as commonly found in AI search for games.

-We propose two directions for future work.
-A logical continuation of our work is to include the formalization of other search algorithms such as $SSS^\ast$ and MTD(f).
-A second direction is the extension of correctness reasoning to quantum variants of game tree search.
-Recent advances in quantum program verification (e.g.,~\cite{Ying11}) suggest a pathway toward bringing formal techniques to this emerging domain.
+Several directions for future work emerge from this study.
+A natural next step is to extend the witness-based framework to other search algorithms that rely intrinsically on the persistence of transposition table state, such as $SSS^\ast$ \cite{Stockman79,PlaatSPB96} and MTD($f$) \cite{PlaatSPB96}.
+Another goal is to find a relaxed correctness notion for \textsc{NegamaxTTM}, whose behavior is not characterized by our current witness-based criterion.
+Recent advances in quantum program verification (e.g.,~\cite{Ying11}) further suggest a pathway toward extending formal, semantics-based correctness reasoning to quantum variants of game tree search.